Brian Sokol is a US-born photographer, author and speaker dedicated to documenting human rights issues and humanitarian crises worldwide.

 His work appears in publications including TIME, The New York Times and The Wall Street Journal.
 He has exhibited on 5 continents and in both the New York and Geneva headquarters of the United Nations.
 The Most Important Thing has been adapted into performance art featuring Hollywood celebrities and projected at the Cannes Film Festival.

-He has spoken on BBC, NBC, at the the Newseum in Washington D.C. and the Annenberg Space for Photography in L.A.
-His photographs are included in multiple collections in the US, Europe and Asia.
+He has spoken on BBC, NBC, at TEDx San Diego, the the Newseum in Washington D.C. and the Annenberg Space for Photography in L.A.
+His photographs are included in multiple collections in North America, Europe and Asia.

 He works with corporate and advertising clients such as Ogilvy & Mather, Philips and the World Bank Group.
 Humanitarian clients and include UNICEF, UNHCR, Doctors Without Borders (MSF) and the Ikea Foundation.